We hope this FAQ page will help to resolve your queries. Our Interim Guidance document also provides further information.

 In short, if you do not hold litigation practice rights you can assist or support, but you can’t conduct litigation or conduct litigation under supervision.
 If you wish to conduct litigation, you need the relevant practice right.

 You can currently gain a combined practising certificate to conduct advocacy and litigation, which you will need if you wish to conduct litigation.
-We recently consulted on introducing standalone litigation rights and will shortly apply to the LSB to enable this.
+There are two routes to do this: the portfolio route or the ULaw route, which can include training and assessment or assessment only.
+You will need to complete an additional advocacy skills course.

 We hope to introduce these new arrangements as soon as possible once LSB approval has been received.
 This will allow tailored courses and pathways for those who want litigation rights but don’t need advocacy rights.